noahbenson/Air.jl/README.md

 # We can define a function that sends a message to the log.
 The send function
 # requires that the first argument be a function, to be run in the actor's
-# thread, whose one parameter is the current
-e of actor and whose return
+# thread, whose one parameter is the current value of actor and whose return
 # value is the updated value for the actor.
 julia> logmsg(s) = begin
          send(val -> pushfirst(val, s), notes)